 Britain's withdrawal form military bases on Malta, due for completion by the end of March, is now reaching a crucial stage.

-Britain's withdrawal form military bases on Malta, due for completion by the end of March, is now reaching a crucial stage.
+Background: Britain's withdrawal form military bases on Malta, due for completion by the end of March, is now reaching a crucial stage.
 The Royal Air Force is currently preparing to remove sophisticated and secret equipment form its Luqa base.
 Under the codename "Operation Deep Surgery" heavy British military installations are also being dismantled.